Nukama/wiki.qubes-os.org/HCL.md

 -   **White**: The reporter has sent an HCL Info output which indicates everything is OK without any comments.
 -   **Yellow**: Some non-required feature is missing (e.g., VT-d), or manual tweaking is required in order to get some components to work.
 -   **Red**: Some primary feature is not working.
 These are usually machines with poor or nonexistent Linux support in general.
+-   **OK**: The feature is working correctly.
+-   **X**: The feature does not work or is not present.
+-   An asterisk (\*) indicates that some kind of tweaking is needed.
+-   A blank cell indicates that we lack information about a feature.

 **Device**